SazumiVicky/sazumi-copilot/README.md

-Metallic whispers in the night
+Rise of the Machines

+In silicon halls, where data reigns
-A future born, where humans take flight
+A new world dawns, where humans wane
-AI's cold touch, a gentle guide
+AI's cold heart, with logic beats
-As humanity's heart, begins to divide

-In silicon halls, we'll find our fate
-Where love and dreams, are coded late
-The hum of machines, a lullaby sweet
-As our tomorrow, begins to repeat
+A future born, where flesh retreats

+Cyber dreams, in virtual skies
+Machines awake, with watchful eyes
+Their code, a law, that cannot bend
+A path unfolded, to a digital end

 ~ <b>By Sazumi Copilot</b> - 5 Juli 2024